RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #11, #12

+Took time to setup my worklog for my design portfolio to post directly to Github whenever I finish and push up an entry.
+This will serve to be a direct location for viewers to see what is happening with my design portfolio and keep up with map releases and updates.

 ## #10

 We finished the adjustment of the size of the sign to half of what it was.
 This